Steve Dalkowski: Pitching speed

 Estimates of Dalkowski's top pitching speed abound.
-Cal Ripken Sr. guessed that he threw up to 115 mi/h.
+Cal Ripken Sr., who was both Dalkowski's catcher for the Wilson Dobs in 1958 and Pensacola Dons in 1959, and his manager with the Tri-City Atoms in 1965, guessed that Dalkowski threw up to 115 mi/h.
+Ripken said that Nolan Ryan's pitching speed did not compare to Dalkowski's.
 Most observers agree that he routinely threw well over 110 mph, and sometimes reached 115 mph.
 Radar guns, which were used for many years in professional baseball, did not exist when Dalkowski was playing, so the only evidence supporting this level of velocity is anecdotal.
 It is certain that with his high speed and penchant for throwing wild pitches, he would have been an intimidating opponent for any batter who faced him.

 Andy Etchebarren, a catcher for Dalkowski at Elmira, described his fastball as "light" and fairly easy to catch.
 According to Etchebarren his wilder pitches usually went high, sometimes low; "Dalkowski would throw a fastball that looked like it was coming in at knee level, only to see it sail past the batter's eyes".
+One of Dalkowski's other catchers, Frank Zupo, said that "He was the fastest I've ever seen, but his ball was light as a feather to catch".
+Ripken Sr. said Dalkowski threw a low rising fastball that, when well thrown, would start as if it would hit the dirt but rose above the knees at the plate and "was light as a feather" when it reached him.

 Dalkowski's greatest legacy may be the number of anecdotes (some more believable than others) surrounding his pitching ability.
 He was said to have thrown a pitch that tore off part of a batter's ear.
 Some observers believed that this incident made Dalkowski even more nervous and contributed further to his wildness.
-Another story says that in 1960 at Stockton, California, he threw a pitch that broke umpire Doug Harvey's mask in three places, knocking him 18 ft back and sending him to a hospital for three days with a concussion.
+An apparently embellished version of umpire Harvey's story says that in a 1960 game at Stockton, California, Dalkowski threw a pitch that broke an umpire's mask in three places, knocked him back 18 ft (5.49 m) and sent him to a hospital for three days with a concussion.
 Dalkowski once won a $5 bet with teammate Herm Starrette who said that he could not throw a baseball through a wall.
-Dalkowski warmed up and then moved 15 ft away from the wooden outfield fence.
+Dalkowski warmed up and then moved 15 ft (4.57 m) away from the wooden outfield fence.
 His first pitch went right through the boards.
+Dalkowski won other bets throwing the ball through wooden walls at the behest of his teammate Andy Etchebarren.
+Another teammate, Frank Zupo, saw Dalkowski win a bet by throwing a ball on the fly over 410 ft (125 m).
 On another bet, Dalkowski threw a ball over a fence 440 ft away.